Inference with Mondrian Random Forests: Implementation and empirical results

-\subsection{Choosing the number \texorpdfstring{$B$}{B} of trees in each forest}
+\subsubsection{Choosing the number \texorpdfstring{$B$}{B} of trees in each forest}

-The next parameter to choose is the number of trees in each forest, $B$.
-If no debiasing is applied, we suggest taking $B = \sqrt{n}$ to satisfy the constraint in Theorem~\ref{thm:confidence}.
-If debiasing is used then we recommend setting $B = n^{\frac{2J-1}{2J}}$, consistent with Theorem~\ref{thm:confidence_debiased} and Theorem~\ref{thm:minimax}.
+The next parameter to choose is the number of trees in each forest.
+If no debiasing is applied, we suggest taking $B \asymp \sqrt{n}$ to ensure the coverage error in Theorem~\ref{thm:confidence} converges to zero.
+If debiasing is used then we recommend setting $B \asymp n^{\frac{2J-1}{2J}}$, consistent with Theorem~\ref{thm:minimax} and Theorem~\ref{thm:confidence_debiased}.

-\subsection{Setting the debiasing order \texorpdfstring{$J$}{J}}
+\subsubsection{Setting the debiasing order \texorpdfstring{$J$}{J}}

-When constructing a debiased Mondrian random forest estimator, we must decide how many orders of bias to remove.
-Of course this requires having some form of oracle knowledge of the H{\"o}lder smoothness of $\mu$ and $f$, which is in practice very difficult to estimate statistically.
-As such we recommend removing only the first one or two bias terms, taking $J \in \{0,1,2\}$ to avoid overly inflating the variance of the estimator.
+Deciding how many orders of bias to remove requires knowledge of the H{\"o}lder smoothness of $\mu$ and $f$, which is in practice very difficult to estimate statistically.
+As such we recommend removing only the first one or two bias terms, taking $J \in \{0,1,2\}$ to avoid inflating the variance of the estimator.